LawrenceLoz/FormulaShare-DX/README.md

 ![build status](https://github.com/LawrenceLoz/FormulaShare-DX/actions/workflows/validate-branch-deployable.yml/badge.svg)

-**Note**: FormulaShare is published as a free managed package on the AppExchange https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1.
-As of November 2020, the package is installed and active in 49 Enterprise, Unlimited and Professional production orgs (excludes sandboxes and developer edition orgs).

-Click-and-configure rules to share records based on related data.
-Salesforce provides great in-platform options for sharing records - ownership based, criteria based, manual sharing and apex sharing, but there's a key feature missing - sharing to users identified through related data.
+Click-and-configure rules to share records based on parent records and formula field contents.
+Salesforce provides great in-platform config options to share records, but none of these effectively address these common use cases.

-FormulaShare let's you do that and more without resorting to complex development.
+FormulaShare lets you do this and more without resorting to complex development.

+FormulaShare is published on the AppExchange as a free managed package https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1.
+Using the package version means separate governor limits are allocated, minimising the risk of your org's limits being exceeded.

+## Deprecation notice - Related object sharing
+Please be aware that related object sharing, the functionality to share by selecting fields based on objects other than the shared object, will be removed from the main branch of this repo by approximately early July 2022.

+Further details on what this might mean for your org are outlined in the related issue: https://github.com/LawrenceLoz/FormulaShare-DX/issues/84

+## How does it work?

-* Records are shared to a user, role or group specified in a formula, lookup or text field on either the record itself, or a record related by a lookup relationship
+* Records are shared to a user, role or group specified in a formula, lookup or text field
+* Information from a parent object can be used to determine sharing access by using a formula field
-* Sharing changes are assessed in real time where possible (this is done by calling FormulaShare from trigger handlers)
+* Sharing assessment can be carried out in real time by calling FormulaShare from trigger handlers
-* A regular batch applies all sharing changes which result from changes not supported in real time processing
+* A regular batch applies any updates to sharing changes not initiated by triggers
 * Standard and custom objects are supported

-* Setup and management is done through a custom app available in Classic and Lightning
+By leveraging standard formula fields, FormulaShare lets admins and app builders quickly specify how records should be shared using a familiar feature, and complex relationships and conditions can be set where needed.
+Behind the scenes, FormulaShare creates and removes [apex managed sharing](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_bulk_sharing_creating_with_apex.htm) to match access to the conditions specified in rules.

+The FormulaShare app is the control and monitoring centre for your org:

+* Creating a rule in the app takes just a few clicks, and as simple as creating a standard Salesforce sharing rule
-* Rules are custom metadata, so can be managed by admins and packaged for deployment
+* Rules are stored as custom metadata, so are copied to sandboxes and can be deployed through change sets or other means
-* Log records are created for monitoring and reporting (these are subsequently purged within customisable retention periods)
+* Log records are created for monitoring and reporting, and removed in line with customisable retention periods
-* Powered by Salesforce apex / managed sharing

 ## Example applications